Diary of a Wimpy Kid (film series): Diary of a Wimpy Kid (2010)

-Principal production began on September 21, 2009, and was completed on October 16, 2009.
+Principal production began on August 12, 2009, and was completed on October 16, 2009.
 The film was directed by Thor Freudenthal and starred Zachary Gordon as Greg Heffley, Robert Capron as Rowley Jefferson, Rachael Harris as Susan Heffley, Steve Zahn as Frank Heffley, Devon Bostick as Rodrick Heffley, Connor and Owen Fielding as Manny Heffley, Chloë Grace Moretz as Angie Steadman, Grayson Russell as Fregley, Laine MacNeil as Patty Farrell, and Karan Brar as Chirag Gupta.
 It was the only film in the series to be directed by Freudenthal.
 The musical score was composed by Theodore Shapiro.
-The film received mixed reviews from critics.
-Diary of a Wimpy Kid was released on March 19, 2010, as it moved up from a previously scheduled April 2 release date.
+It received mixed reviews from critics.
+It was released on March 19, 2010, as it moved up from a previously scheduled April 2 release date.

 Diary of a Wimpy Kid: Rodrick Rules (2011)

-Based on the second book, Rodrick Rules with elements from The Last Straw.
+Based on the second book, Rodrick Rules, with elements from The Last Straw.
 Principal photography began on August 23, 2010, and was completed on October 27, 2010, with filming taking place in Vancouver and New Westminster.
-Rodrick Rules was directed by David Bowers, with Zachary Gordon reprising his role as Greg Heffley.
+The film was directed by David Bowers, with Zachary Gordon reprising his role as Greg Heffley.
 New main characters include Holly Hills (Peyton List), Grandpa (Terence Kelly), and Bill Walter (Fran Kranz).
 Edward Shearmur composes the original score for the film.
-The film also received mixed reviews from critics.
-Diary of a Wimpy Kid: Rodrick Rules was released on March 25, 2011.
+It also received mixed reviews from critics.
+It was released on March 25, 2011.

 Diary of a Wimpy Kid: Dog Days (2012)

 Based on the third book The Last Straw and the fourth book Dog Days, the film was directed by David Bowers and features the same familiar cast of characters, introducing a few new ones, and also focusing on lesser characters not elaborated on in previous films, including Frank Heffley (Steve Zahn), Mr. Jefferson (Alf Humphreys) and Holly Hills (Peyton List).
-Dog Days is the last film to feature the original cast, as they had outgrown their roles after filming wrapped.
-The film also received mixed reviews from critics.
-Diary of a Wimpy Kid: Dog Days was released on August 3, 2012.
+The film is the last one to feature the original cast, as they had outgrown their roles after filming wrapped.
+It also received mixed reviews from critics.
+It was released on August 3, 2012.

 Diary of a Wimpy Kid: The Long Haul (2017)

-Featuring an entirely new cast, the plot follows Greg and his brother Rodrick unwillingly being taken on a family road trip to their great-grandmother's house for her 90th birthday.
-Greg sees this as an opportunity to meet his internet idol named Mac Digby, and get people to forget about him being dubbed as a meme known as "Diaper Hands".
+Featuring an entirely new cast, the plot follows Greg and his brother, Rodrick, unwillingly being taken on a family road trip to their great-grandmother's house for her 90th birthday party.
+Greg sees this as an opportunity to meet his Internet idol, Mac Digby, and get people to forget about him being dubbed as a meme known as "Diaper Hands".
 The film was panned by critics and audiences, with most of the criticism aimed at the casting change.
-Diary of a Wimpy Kid: The Long Haul was released on May 19, 2017.
+It was released on May 19, 2017.